yalemethods/SOP/README.md

 *   `example-md` if you're writing in Markdown
 *   `example-rmd` if you're writing in Rmarkdown

-Change the folder's name to something good and add that name to the `sop.yaml` file.
+Change the folder's name to something good and add that name to the `sop.yml` file.
 Now you can start writing the chapter!

 ## How to compile the SOP

 The SOP can be compiled into PDFs or HTMLs.
-Everything is done by an automated build system using [Make](https://www.gnu.org/software/make/), [Pandoc](http://pandoc.org) and [Python](https://www.python.org).
-You might need to install some software to compile the complete SOP (see the "Dependencies" section below).
+Everything is done by an automated build system using [Make](https://www.gnu.org/software/make/), [Pandoc](http://pandoc.org) and R. You might need to install some software to compile the complete SOP (see the "Dependencies" section below).

 To build everything (i.e., the complete SOP PDF and HTMLs for all chapters), simply run the following command in the top folder: